The Department of Environment, Water and

 The Friends of Sturt Gorge regularly

-undertake Trail Maintenance on behalf of DEH.
+undertake Trail Maintenance on behalf of DEWNR.
 Most recently a new management

 plan was gazetted for the park and whilst mountain bike riding has not been